BastianMannerow/actr-multi-agent-simulation/README.md

 **A detailed, step-by-step tutorial for setting up and extending the framework is available in the project Wiki.**

-## Abstract

-Classical ACT-R models are typically implemented and evaluated in single-agent settings.
-While multi-agent scenarios can in principle be constructed in Lisp ACT-R or pyactr, the lack of orchestration for multiple agents, shared environments, and debugging tools makes such simulations cumbersome and error-prone.

-This framework introduces:

-- a time-aware scheduler for multiple ACT-R agents,
-- a shared grid-world environment with line-of-sight (LoS) based visual stimulation,
-- a "Middleman" component that mediates motor and perceptual traffic between agents and the environment,
-- a Tkinter-based stepper GUI for single-step execution, logging, and "jump to production" debugging, and
-- an extension layer for pyactr that provides ergonomic access to goals, imaginal buffers, declarative memory, utilities, and other internal structures during simulation.

-The goal is to make multi-agent ACT-R simulations in Python practical and transparent enough for serious cognitive modeling, including models of social interaction and normative behavior.

 ## Key Features

 ### Multi-Agent Scheduling and Time Control